carpentries/instructor-training/_episodes/05-memory.md

 We can therefore accelerate learning by giving learners worked examples that show them a problem and a detailed step-by-step solution, followed by a series of *faded examples*.
-The first of these presents a nearly-complete use of the same problem-solving strategy just demonstrated with a small number of blanks for the learner to fill in.
+The first of these presents a nearly-complete use of the same problem-solving strategy with a small number of blanks for the learner to fill in.
 The next problem is also of the same type, but has more blanks,